100mslive/100ms-roomkit-models-ios/README.md

 ```

 ## Join the Room

+To join and interact with others in audio or video call, the user needs to join a room.

 You call join method on Room Model instance to join the room.
 You can optionally pass the name of the participant in the join method.